North London man charged after hiring imposter to take driving theory test

 Drilon Hasaj via SWNS

-While presiding justice and magistrates of the court maintained the seriousness of the offence, Hasaj ultimately avoided the court order for 150 hours of unpaid community work.
+While presiding justice and magistrates of the court maintained the seriousness of the offence, Hasaj avoided the court order for 150 hours of unpaid community work.

-With similar incidents on the rise in recent years, more and more road safety initiatives are coming into effect.
+With similar incidents on the rise in recent years, more road safety initiatives are coming into effect.
 A 2023 Road Justice Report highlighted the shockingly low sentencing received by perpetrators of violent road crimes.

 The organisation behind the report– All-Party Parliamentary Group for Cycling & Walking (APPGCW) – alongside many other campaign initiatives across the UK, advocates for the resolution of the imbalance between action and consequence, to achieve justice on the road.